vanduong0504/vanduong0504/README.md

 # 👋 Hi, I’m Van
  My name is Duong Trong Van.
 I'm a person who has a passion for studying data and how to use it efficiently.

-⚡ Fun fact: I love to play game and read manga

 ### Connect with me:

 [<img align="left" alt="vanduong0504 | Facebook" width="22px" src="https://cdn.jsdelivr.net/npm/simple-icons@v3/icons/facebook.svg" />](https://www.facebook.com/vanduong0504)